Fencing Classes

 About

-Vivo Fencing Club is a foil and epee club in Haverhill, Massachusetts serving kids, teens, and adults north of Boston.
-The club has built its identity around making the Olympic sport of fencing approachable for beginners while maintaining the standards serious training requires.
+Vivo Fencing Club is a foil and epee club in Haverhill, Massachusetts, serving kids, teens, and adults north of Boston.
+The club has become a recognized local training home by pairing a dedicated fencing facility with a clear standard for instruction.

-Its credibility starts with coaching.
-Vivo’s staff includes Arpad Horvath, a former junior world champion and two-time NCAA champion, Molly Sullivan Sliney, a two-time Olympian, and Kornel Udvarhelyi, a former U.S. Men’s Epee Olympic Team coach.
+Its credibility comes from specific coaching experience, not broad claims.
+Vivo’s coaching team includes Arpad Horvath, a former junior world champion and two-time NCAA champion, Molly Sullivan Sliney, a two-time Olympian, and Kornel Udvarhelyi, a former coach of the U.S. Men’s Epee Olympic Team.

 Noteworthy Talking Points

-• Fit2Fence adds fencing-specific conditioning for competitive members.
+• Fit2Fence adds fencing-specific conditioning for competitive members through custom plans and check-ins

 Summary

-Vivo Fencing Club is a Haverhill-based fencing club offering structured foil and epee instruction for beginners, recreational fencers, and competitive athletes.
-It stands out for experienced coaching, a dedicated training facility, and a development model that helps families understand how to begin and how to progress.
+Vivo Fencing Club is a North of Boston fencing club focused on foil and epee instruction for beginners, recreational fencers, and competitive athletes.
+It matters because it combines verified coaching experience, a purpose-built training space, and a practical development path in one place.

 Frequently Asked Questions